farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 > 1. Is the test automation stable?
 Are the environments?
 > 2. Are there work-standards for writing tests?
 Are they effective, can someone execute tests written by someone else?
 Can you pair up basically.
 >
-> How to free-up the time of an [overburdened tester who's busy][11]?
+> How to free-up the time of an [overburdened tester who's busy][11] with their own work or helping put out fires?
 One way is by adhering to standards.
 > If I wanted those who were free to be able to swarm to reduce the load on one tester, there had to be a test writing standard that would allow this.
 > Other times, a non-SME would use Robot-Framework to automate the tasks for a SME.
-> This is where the ubiquitous language came in; it was to [standardize work][3].
+> This is where the ubiquitous language came in; it was to [standardize work][3] and then reap the benefits.
 >
 > Finding an overburdened tester is easy, they'll be falling behind schedule.
 > The overburden caused by lack of safety to me was psychological safety.
-> There was this culture that the good testers find bugs and so they'd keep increasing the scope of testing till they found some.
+> There was this culture that the good testers find bugs and so they'd keep increasing the scope of testing till they found some afraid that not finding any reflected poorly on them.
-> Only management (I) could tell them to stop.
+> Only management (I) could change that.

 # Reducing Fluctuations

-You can't get rid of fluctuation, it can be reduced with PDCA.
+You can't get rid of fluctuation but it can be reduced with PDCA.
-In Western companies, it's little planning, lots of doing, then even less checking and acting.
+In Western companies, it's little planning, lots of doing, then even less checking and acting (sharing).

 At Toyota, there's huge emphasis on plan, way more than half.
 They try to understand what's happening, with who, when.